Curriculum Vitae

 I conduct research in the following areas of Software Engineering and Computer Science:

-Software Design especially Object-Oriented and Aspect-Oriented approaches to design.
+Software Design especially Object-Oriented and Formally Correct approaches to design.

-Programming Languages especially Ownership Types and Pluggable Type systems.
+Programming Languages especially Ownership Types and Domain Specific Extensible Languages.

 Design Patterns including Small Memory Systems; User Interaction; Agile Development.

-Human Computer Interaction including Interface Design, Interaction Design, Usability.
+Human Computer Interaction including Interface & Interaction Design, IDEs, Usability.

-Software Visualisation and Visual Languages including language design and analysis .
+Software Visualisation and Visual Languages including design of development environments .

 Development Methodologies especially Agile approaches involving users and customers.